Higher rank Brill-Noether theory on P^2: Preliminaries

 \subsubsection{Classification of stable bundles}

 The Chern characters of stable bundles on $\PP^2$ have been classified (see, e.g., \cite{DLP}, \cite{LP}).
 The classification is important for our results, and we sketch it in this subsection.

 Recall that we say a character $\vv \in K(\PP^2)$ is stable if there is a stable sheaf of Chern character $\vv$, and that we assume stable characters have $\ch_0(\vv) > 0$.
-Stability imposes strong conditions on the numerical data of $\vv$, which are determined by exceptional bundles on $\PP^2$: a sheaf $E$ on $\PP^2$ is \textit{exceptional} if $\Ext^i(E,E) = 0$ for $i > 0$.
+Stability imposes strong conditions on the numerical data of $\vv$.
+These conditions are determined by exceptional bundles on $\PP^2$.
+A sheaf $E$ on $\PP^2$ is \textit{exceptional} if $\Ext^i(E,E) = 0$ for $i > 0$.

 By a theorem of Dr\'ezet \cite{Drezet-BSS}, every exceptional sheaf on $\PP^2$ is a stable vector bundle.
 A stable bundle $E$ is exceptional if and only if $\Delta(E) < 1/2$, by Riemann-Roch \cite[Proposition 16.1.1]{LP}.
 By definition, exceptional bundles are rigid and their moduli spaces consist of a single reduced point \cite[Corollary 16.1.5]{LP}.
-Exceptional bundles on $\PP^2$ include the line bundles $\OO_{\PP^2}(k)$ and the tangent bundle $T_{\PP^2}$.
+Exceptional bundles on $\PP^2$ include the line bundles $\OO_{\PP^2}(k)$ and the tangent bundle $T_{\PP^2}$, and all others can be formed from these by a process called mutation \cite{Drezet-BSS}.

 The slopes of exceptional bundles can be completely described \cite[\S 16.3]{LP}; set $\mathcal{E}$ to be the set of slopes of exceptional bundles.
 For an exceptional bundle $E$ of slope $\alpha$ we write $E = E_{\alpha}$ and $\Delta(E) = \Delta_{\alpha}$.
 We define the Dr\'ezet-Le Potier curve to be the following piecewise-polynomial curve in the $(\mu, \Delta)$-plane: